The Junction of Immersive Analytics and Virtual Reconstructions -- A Case Study on the Mausoleum of Emperor Maxentius: Introduction

-Since immersive experiences are broadly utilised in the context of dissemination, like museums or teaching, as well as for research~\cite{boboc2022augmented,rodriguez2024systematic}, and evidence suggests that discourse in Virtual Archaeology is mainly driven by advancing technologies~\cite{munster2019digital}, we discuss perspectives of how the mentioned potentials of IA can be utilised.
-We discuss how Immersive Analytics methods can be used for Virtual Archaeology, specifically for virtual reconstructions, and utilise three reconstructions of the Maxentius Mausoleum in Rome for our argumentation (see Fig.~\ref{fig:ex3}).
-Those reconstructions are based on ongoing scientific debates on what the mausoleum might have looked like in its prime, and we provide those in addition to software to inspect them in VR.
-Thus, our contribution is a perspective on where those two research directions can be merged to further discourse and show, by example, some of the possible concepts and techniques.
+Since immersive experiences are widely utilized for dissemination, such as in museums or teaching, as well as for research~\cite{boboc2022augmented,rodriguez2024systematic}, and evidence suggests that discourse in virtual archaeology is primarily driven by advancing technologies~\cite{munster2019digital}, we discuss perspectives on how the mentioned potentials can be utilized.
+We consider how immersive analytics methods can be used for virtual archaeology, specifically for virtual reconstructions.
+We use three reconstructions of the Maxentius Mausoleum in Rome for our argumentation (see Fig.~\ref{fig:ex3}).
+They are based on ongoing scientific debates about what the mausoleum might have looked like in its prime.
+We provide these reconstruction models, along with software, to inspect them in VR.

+Thus, our contribution consists of a perspective on how immersive analytics research can assist archaeological discourse, as well as the three digital reconstructions of the Maxentius mausoleum that we created.
+Furthermore, we provide an example software to demonstrate some of the possible concepts and techniques.